India's Vaccine Rollout Stumbles as COVID-19 Cases Decline. That's Bad News for the Rest of the World

 Despite being well-positioned, India’s vaccination drive got off to a rough start.
 The hasty approval of the country’s homegrown vaccine, Covaxin, with little data available while Phase 3 trials were still underway (those remain ongoing) drew criticism from health workers and scientists.
 The mainstay of India’s vaccination scheme is Covishield, the Indian variant of the vaccine developed by University of Oxford and AstraZeneca, which has been approved by regulators in the U.K., the E.U. and elsewhere.
 However, Covaxin is the only vaccine on offer in some vaccination centers in urban areas and health workers don’t get to choose which jab they receive.

 “Covaxin might be efficacious but what guides me is data,” says Dr. Nirmalya Mohapatra at the Dr. Ram Manohar Lohia Hospital in New Delhi, where only Covaxin is available.
 “We also want vaccines faster because we have seen deaths because of this disease but that doesn’t mean we should cut corners with the data.”
-Mohapatra has refused to take Covaxin until more data is available.

 But even for Covishield, there aren’t as many takers as expected.
 In the western city of Nagpur, fewer than 36% of those scheduled to take the vaccine turned up Feb.
 11, as per a Times of India report.
 In the north, the city of Chandigarh is planning to set up counselling centres to dispel fears about the vaccines.
 In a hospital in the southern city of Thrissur, Dr. Pradeep Gopalakrishnan was the last one to get the vaccine on the morning of Feb.
 8. “No one came in after me, so around 69 doses set aside for the day remained unused,” he says.